5hr1ganesh/5hr1ganesh/README.md

 # Hey there! 👋 I'm Shriganesh

 Welcome to my GitHub profile!
-I'm a student developer in the realm of Web3 passionate about the 3rd Web revolution.
-I love building things, solving problems, and learning something new every day.
+I'm a student developer in the realm of Web3, I am passionate about the 3rd Web revolution.
+I love building things, love solving problems and learning something new every day.

 ## 🚀 About Me